 The best place to stay in Kozhikode

-You can choose to stay on the beach of Kozhikode, Kappad, Mavoor Road, Palayam or Calicut Byepass Road.
+You can choose to stay on the beach of Kozhikode, Kappad, Mavoor Road, Palayam, or Calicut Byepass Road.

-If you’re looking for a place to rejuvenate yourself, Varkala is where you should go!
+You can visit Varkala Beach during your Kerala trip, if you’re looking for a place to rejuvenate yourself, Varkala is where you should go!

 With high cliffs and gloriously pristine sands, Varkala stands out from the rest of Kerala’s beach destinations.
 Here’s a tip for you: don’t miss the sunset on Papanasam beach!